 The convent embraces a church that owns three of the most important works by the locally prominent Bréa brothers, who painted in the late 15th century.
-See the carved and gilded wooden main altarpiece.
-In a restored part of the convent where some Franciscan friars still live, the Musée Franciscain is decorated with 17th-century frescoes.
-Some 350 documents and works of art from the 15th to the 18th centuries are on display, and a monk's cell has been re-created in all its severe simplicity.
-Also visit the 17th-century chapel.
-From the magnificent gardens, you'll have a panoramic view of Nice and the Baie des Anges.
-Matisse and Dufy are buried in the cemetery nearby, and their graves are modern day pilgrimage spots; Matisse’s in particular is scattered with flowers and letters from aspiring artists.
+In a restored part of the convent where some Franciscan friars still live, 17th-century frescoes decorate the Musée Franciscain.
+Some 350 documents and works of art from the 15th to the 18th centuries are on display.
+The magnificent gardens are a photographer’s dream, and there’s rarely a tourist in sight.
+Panoramic views pan over Nice and the Baie des Anges.
+Artists Matisse and Dufy are buried in the cemetery nearby, and their graves are modern day pilgrimage spots; Matisse’s in particular is scattered with flowers and letters from aspiring artists.

 Monastère de Cimiez (Cimiez Convent)

 Our Rating Neighborhood Cimiez Hours Museum Mon–Fri 8:30am–12:30pm and 2:30–6:30pm.
 Church daily 9am–6pm Phone 04-93-81-00-04 Prices Free admission

 Mappl. du Monastère France Nice